 Day 1 – Hidden Kuala Lumpur

-Oh and don’t have anything hanging out of your bag because the sneaky little monkies will try to take it.
+Oh, and don’t have anything hanging out of your bag because the sneaky little monkeys will try to take it.
 The Batu Caves are easy to reach by Grab Taxi or local bus.
 Tip: It is best to avoid a visit during weekends and public holidays.

-In the center of the city, hidden from the busy streets, multiple hanging bridges are creating a walking route through the forest.
-The relatively short and fun eco-walk is a great thing to do in Kuala Lumpur and free to enter.
+In the center of the city, hidden from the busy streets, multiple hanging bridges create a walking route through the forest.
+The relatively short and fun eco-walk is a great thing to do in Kuala Lumpur and costs 40RM (~9.10 USD) to enter.
 An important thing to know is the right entrance to the park.

 Read the 2-week Malaysia Travel Route